kaw-codes/snake/README.md

 python3 src/main.py
 ```

-You can edit the file `config.py` to change the number of rows & columns, the speed, the colors, and the cells' size
+You can edit the file `config.py` to change the number of rows & columns, the speed, the colors, and the size of the cells.

 ## Skills acquired
 - tkinter